r2devops/docs/docs/self-managed/installations/kubernetes.md

 1. Add your GitLab instance domain and organization

     :::info[Organization]
-    If you use a SaaS version of GitLab (like `gitlab.com`): add the name of your organization top-level group in `organization`.
+    If you use a SaaS version of GitLab (like `gitlab.com`): add the path of your organization top-level group in `organization`.
 Else, let it empty
     :::